Grokitach/Stalker_GAMMA/Patchnotes_0.9.4.md

   - lower dynamic field spawn chance
 - **Staring loadouts rebalance**
   - Update starting loadouts weapon lists (no more unique weapons that can only be found within the starting loadouts).
-  - TOZ106 replaced by 4 ammo mag variant in starting loadouts @Grokitach
+  - TOZ106 replaced by 4 ammo mag variant in starting loadouts
   - Mosin cost reduced to 800 points in starting loadouts
   - Pssh starting cost increase (650) + limited to WP factions
   - Removal of UDP9 for Mercs starting loadouts